scijava/jython-shaded/README.md

 But both `jython` and `jython-standalone` are __uberjars__, meaning _they bundle the dependencies of the project inside the JAR itself_.
 And they are both __unshaded__, meaning _they don't rename the package prefixes of those dependencies_.
-So if you need to use on a different version of those dependencies (e.g., because JRuby needs a different version of JFFI), then you are out of luck.
+So if you need to use a different version of those dependencies (e.g., because JRuby needs a different version of JFFI), then you are out of luck.

 ### Example